openmove/ojp-middleware/docs/config.md

 *dev* and *prod* implement two different environments, development and production, prod also refers to *docker-compose.yml* in the project root.

+what is defined outside of dev and prod are configurations common to the two environments

-example of common structure of a config.yml file:
+Below of common structure of a config.yml file:

 these config files may contain environment variables that are valued at runtime.
 In this example ```MONGO_HOST```, ```MONGO_PORT```